MiszczTheMaste/image_filters/README.md

 # image_filters

-Aff for applying filters to the image done for university assigment.
+App for applying filters to the image done for university assigment.